 Cape Town: a picturesque South Africa coastal city with a lot of charm and character.
 Table Mountain, 2010 FIFA World Cup, southernmost Cape of Good Hope, African Indigenous culture, and jackass penguin are the keywords that pop up in my mind when I was planning my visit.
 Of course, Table Mountain is the first on my list and I am sure everyone would tell you it’s a place not to be missed.

+The mountain is simply unique.
 Table Mountain is a flat-topped mountain and a prominent landmark overlooking the city of Cape Town.
 Nelson Mandela once declared Table Mountain ‘a Gift to the Earth’, on World Environment Day, in 1998.
 Table Mountain (among others like Ha Long Bay, Komodo, Iguazu Falls…) is declared one of the New 7 Wonders of Nature.
 True, Its unique shape and flat surface form a perfect backdrop to the city’s skyline.
 It could be seen basically anywhere in the city, even from the plane… given that the mountain is not covered by clouds.

-The best time to visit, and… the Table Cloth Effect
+The Table Cloth Effect

 Once we landed at Cape Town International Airport, we took our rental car and in merely 20 minutes we were in the city center, checking in to the Airbnb apartment we booked.
 The apartment is a charming building on Strand Street surrounded by cafés (I will talk about that later) and local shops, and the highlight was a balcony with two chairs facing the Table Mountain!